Umbragloom/website/content/posts/tutorials/Website.md

 ## CONGRATULATIONS AGAIN

-Your site is now fully configured and ready for you to start using the CMS and draft, review, and post content independant of your base install on your PC.
-Just don't forget to invite people to post if your doing this!
+Your site is now fully configured and ready for you to start using the CMS to draft, review, and post content independant of your base install on your PC.
+Just don't forget to invite people to post if your doing this!!

 # Enjoy your website!